HIPAA Gap Analysis

 Risk-Ranked Remediation Plan

-With ownership assignments and timeline guidance so every finding has a clear next step.
+With ownership assignments and timeline guidance so every finding has a next step.

 Executive Summary